BahaKh-IO/mini-mira/README.md

 ## Status

-Architecture-correctness work in progress.
-Completed so far: shared block/RoPE infrastructure decoupled from the decoder and world model, RoPE wired into both, AdaLN conditioning on `tau`, clean-past conditioning (with a learned `bos` for the first frame of a clip), action conditioning (with a learned `initial_action_token` playing the same role for the first frame's missing action), and the real, frozen DINOv3 backbone (loaded with real pretrained weights, wired into `MyPipeline` behind the opt-in `use_real_dino` flag so existing fast tests stay unaffected).
+Architecture-correctness work is complete for the codec: shared block/RoPE infrastructure decoupled from the decoder and world model, RoPE wired into both, AdaLN conditioning on `tau`, clean-past conditioning (with a learned `bos` for the first frame of a clip), action conditioning (with a learned `initial_action_token` playing the same role for the first frame's missing action), and the real, frozen DINOv3 backbone (loaded with real pretrained weights, wired into `MyPipeline` behind the opt-in `use_real_dino` flag so existing fast tests stay unaffected).
 The forward pass now conditions on every signal mira's real architecture conditions on.

+The codec is now in real training on a rented GPU, on real Rocket League data — see the Training bullet under [Scope](#scope) for what that covers.
+Getting there surfaced gaps that shape/behavior checks alone couldn't: QK-norm and weight initialization were both missing entirely until real training exposed why they matter (unbounded attention logits and a bad initial loss landscape, respectively, neither visible without an actual optimizer loop), and the encoder was silently feeding the bottleneck only its last DINO layer rather than mira's real multi-layer aggregation — a genuine information bottleneck, not just a training-stability issue.
+All are fixed and verified against mira's real source, not assumed. `notes/deviations.md` has the full, evidence-based audit trail for these and every other intentional or since-corrected difference from real mira.

-Remaining gaps are the ones listed in Scope above: no autoregressive rollout, no streaming inference, and no training.
+Remaining gaps are the ones listed in Scope above: no autoregressive rollout, no streaming inference, and no world-model training.